-(1) It appears to the(a) North Devon District Council ("the Council"), being the local planning authority for the purposes of section 87 of the Town and Country Planning Act 1971 ("the Act") in this matter, that there has been a breach of planning control after the end of 1963(c)
+(1) It appears to the(a) Council ("the Council"), North Devon District being the local planning authority for the purposes of section 87 of the Town and Country Planning Act 1971 ("the Act") in this matter, that there has been a breach of planning control within the period of 4 years before the date of issue of this notice on the land or premises ("the land") described in Schedule 1 below.

-(2) The breach of planning control which appears to have taken place consists in the carrying out of development by the making of the material change in the use of the land described in Schedule 2 below, without the grant of planning permission required for that development.
+(2) The breach of planning control which appears to have taken place consists in the carrying out of the building, engineering, mining or other operations described in Schedule 2 below, without the grant of planning permission required for that development.

-(3) The Council consider it expedient, having regard to the provisions of the development plan and to all other material considerations, to issue this enforcement notice, in exercise of their powers contained in the said section 87, for the reasons set out in [the annex to] this notice.(d)
+(3) The Council consider it expedient, having regard to the provisions of the development plan and to all other material considerations, to issue this enforcement notice, in exercise of their powers contained in the said section 87, for the reasons set out in [the annex to] this notice.(c)

-NOTICE IS HEREBY GIVEN that the Council require that the steps specified in Schedule 3 below be taken [in order to remedy the breach] [ $^{(e)}$ within [the period of four weeks [days] [months] from the date on which this notice takes effect] [the period specified in respe ct of each stop in that schedulc]. (f)
+NOTICE IS HEREBY GIVEN that the Council require that the steps specified in Schedule 3 below be taken [in order to remedy the breach] [(d)

+[douch [months] from the date on which this notice takes within [the period of Three effect] [the period specified in respect of each stop in that Schedule].(e)

-THIS NOTICE SHALL TAKE EFFECT, subject to the provisions of section 88 (10) of the Act,on14th September19 89 .(g)
+THIS NOTICE SHALL TAKE EFFECT, subject to the provisions of section 88(10) of the 1990.(f) Act, on 28th February